 The business is committed to paying its employees fairly, to promoting diversity in its workforce, and to encouraging internal progression.
 BI WORLDWIDE also works hard to be a good neighbour and to make a contribution to the local community by encouraging its employees to undertake voluntary work in company time.

 The bulk of BI WORLDWIDE’s business is conducted in the UK working with blue chip clients to engage and motivate their workforces.
 This is not an industry with a high risk of modern-day slavery or human trafficking.
 However, BI WORLDWIDE is part of a global organisation and is exposed to working with suppliers and employee groups which are not subject to the same regulatory regimes as those operating domestically.
 Additionally, our events business works globally and is exposed to the use of local suppliers and local technical resource.

 So, although we do not believe that the risk of exposure to modern-day slavery or human trafficking is high, it seems appropriate to assess the risks on an individual contract basis.

 BI WORLDWIDE operates a suite of policies designed to promote engagement and wellbeing among all its employees.
 Employees are rewarded for demonstrating the company’s values and employees contribute to defining the types of behaviour that we encourage at work.
 We strive to ensure fair treatment of all employees, and members of the company’s leadership team are always available to people with questions or feedback.

 Remuneration levels and policies are reviewed annually and pay rates are regularly benchmarked against similar roles in the local area.
-The company complies with all applicable employment legislation, monitors any gender pay gap issues, and conducts annual fair pay reviews.
+The company complies with all applicable employment legislation, monitors any gender pay gap issues, and conducts annual pay reviews.

 Line managers and all employees involved in recruiting employees are required to attend training designed to ensure fair and consistent application of all BI WORLDWIDE's people policies.